Privacy Auditing Synthetic Data Release through Local Likelihood Attacks: Ablations

 \subsection{Ablation: Different $k$ sizes}

 Gen-LRA targets local overfitting by utilizing the \( k \)-nearest neighbors in \( S \) to \( x^* \).
 Consequently, \( k \) serves as a hyperparameter in the attack.
 To assess the impact of \( k \) on attack efficacy, we replicate the benchmarking experiments from Section \ref{sec:experiments} across varying values of \( k \).
-The average AUC-ROC and corresponding standard deviations are reported in Table \ref{table:k_values}.
+The average AUC-ROC and corresponding standard deviations for the top 300 runs for each evaluation metric are reported in Table \ref{table:k_values}.
 Empirically, we observe that smaller values of \( k \) generally enhance attack performance, though this effect varies by model.
-As discussed in Section 3, a global attack encompassing the entirety of \( S \) is unlikely to yield significant membership signals.
-This is corroborated by the case where \( k=N \), in which the AUC-ROC remains consistently at 0.5, underscoring that overfitting is inherently a localized phenomenon.
-These findings suggest that adversarial attacks on generative models should prioritize local regions to achieve effectiveness.